Geshtinanna: Associations with other deities

 In the myth Dumuzi's Dream, Geshtinanna is assisted by the goddess Geshtindudu, described as her "adviser and girlfriend."
 The relationship between Geshtinanna and Geshtindudu is regarded as unique due to being based on friendship.
 It has been suggested that some works of art showing a pair of goddesses stands side by side might represent Geshtinanna and Geshtindudu.

-In the Weidner god list, Geshtinanna is placed near the circle of deities associated with Ishkur, after his wife Shala, their son Misharu, Ishara and the deity dMAŠ-da-ad.
+In the Weidner god list, Geshtinanna is placed near the circle of deities associated with Ishkur, after his wife Shala, their son Misharu, Išḫara and the deity dMAŠ-da-ad.
 Daniel Schwemer based on a later text assumes dMAŠ-da-ad was a form of the weather god himself worshiped in the city of Pada, but Manfred Krebernik argues it should be read as Pardat, "the dreadful," the name of a sparsely attested goddess also known from the god list An = Anum.
-He proposes that she, Ishara and Geshtinanna were placed one after another because of their shared association with the underworld.
+He proposes that she, Išḫara and Geshtinanna were placed one after another because of their shared association with the underworld.
 The association between Geshtinanna and Ishkur is not attested in any later god lists, but they are invoked together in some blessing formulas in letters from Tell al-Rimah.
 There is however no indication that they were regarded as a couple, and it is likely Geshtinanna appears in these texts due to being the personal deity of one of the writers.